 Linear bearings are used in both small and large scale applications.
-You’ll find them in large machining equipment to move tooling or in microscopes for precise movements.
+You’ll find them in large industrial automation equipment to move tooling, or in microscopes for precise movements.
 We’ve even incorporated linear bearings in much of our custom automation equipment.

 Linear Bearings in the Medical Industry

 Common places you’ll find bearings in the medical industry include: surgical and dental tools, diagnostic and laboratory equipment, and pumps.
 In this field, bearings need to meet certain requirements such as high speeds, low noise, service life and resistance to harsh environments, aggressive chemicals or fluids.
 They need to be able to handle frequent cleaning as well as provide a smooth, quiet operation.